 Therefore the first thing you should do is start to capture and analyse your end-to-end business processes.
 You need to get people aligned and identify everything that needs to be improved before applying automation.
 This drives out the requirements and other improvement opportunities.

 Remember capturing business processes doesn’t have to be time consuming, using process mapping it can be achieved rapidly, with high levels of engagement and immediately outputs a report of what to automate and when.
-Skore’s Robotic Assess module sits on top of the Digital Discovery platform and will also produce a robust business case for each process.
+Skore’s Process Improvement platform was designed with this in mind and also produces a robust business case for each process.
 This helps you prioritise them into a pipeline of work.

 If you want to get the most out of RPA you need to pick processes that are easy to automate and return high value benefits in the shortest time.
 At least until you’ve established your RPA capability and are able to scale it.
 Using process discovery will help you identify those processes rapidly and prioritise them efficiently.

 Craig Willis is one of the founders of Skore, the Process Improvement platform that enables everyone in your organisation to read and understand your processes.